py-lama/pylogs/README.md

 1. Create necessary directories and files
 2. Add logging configuration to the component
 3. Update environment variables in `.env` and `.env.example` files
-4. Provide instructions for using PyLogs in the component
+4. Provide instructions for using LogLama in the component

 Example integrations: